ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # What can be done in a CI build?

--   You can run *linters* like [PyFlakes](https://pypi.org/project/pyflakes/) for Python or [CSA](https://clang-analyzer.llvm.org/) for C++.
+-   You can run *linters* like [ruff check](https://github.com/astral-sh/ruff) for Python or [CSA](https://clang-analyzer.llvm.org/) for C++.

--   If you use an automatic formatting tool (like [black](https://github.com/psf/black) for Python or [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for C++), you can verify that the code is formatted correctly.
+-   If you use an automatic formatting tool ([ruff format](https://github.com/astral-sh/ruff) for Python or [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for C++), you can verify that the code is formatted correctly.

 -   You can use sites like [ReadTheDocs](https://about.readthedocs.com/?ref=readthedocs.org) to publish the user manual with [Sphinx](https://www.sphinx-doc.org/), [MkDocs](https://www.mkdocs.org/) or [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), ensuring that updated *docstrings* are included.

--   You can generate ready-to-download executables: this way the user is not obliged to install a C++/Nim/Rust/… compiler.
+-   You can generate ready-to-download executables: this way the user is not forced to install a C++/Nim/Rust/… compiler.

 -   **The only requirement for this course is that you run the tests!**